JakeDluhy/node-boilerplate/README.md

 * s3Bucket is the name of your S3 bucket that you created
 * s3Region is the name of the region your s3 is located in
 * cdnUrl is the prefix that will be prepended to static assets.
 One way to find this is to add a file to your s3 bucket, open it, and see the url that is listed before the asset.
 In general, it follows the form `https://s3-{s3 region}.amazonaws.com/{bucket name}/{app name}/`
+* Fill in your postgres information for dev and production.
+This is the poor man's version of the lightning deploy - using postgres as a key value store instead of redis.
 * tunnelConfig is used to ssh into the ec2 instance, and connect to redis from there to deploy index.html
   * username should be 'ec2-user'
   * host should be the elasticbeanstalk ec2 instance public IP address
   * privateKeyPath should be the path in your system to your private key to ssh into the ec2 instance
-  * dstHost should be the Endpoint for your elasticache redis instance
+  * dstHost should be the Endpoint for your RDS instance (if using the postgres deploy) or the Endpoint for your elasticache redis instance (if using redis)
+  * If using the postgres deploy, the port should be 5432, with redis remove this field

 ### Deploy the app!